RTMotion/Human-Motion-Alarm/README.md

 GND|	GND

 ### Full integration Schematic
-For a visual aid visit my wordpress for the schematic and what it crually looks like wired up. https://rtmotionsecurityalarm.wordpress.com/2017/02/21/putting-it-all-together/
+For a visual aid visit my wordpress for the schematic and what it actually looks like wired up. https://rtmotionsecurityalarm.wordpress.com/2017/02/21/putting-it-all-together/